 Governmental activities.
-Governmental-type activities increased the County's net assets by \$64,536.
+Governmental activities increased the County's net assets by \$12,523.
 This accounts for the majority of the total increase in net assets of the County.
-This represents a \$35,990 increase in net asset growth from fiscal year 2009-10.
-This growth occurred as the result of a \$12,847 decline in net expenses accompanied by a \$23,143 growth in general revenues.
-Charges for service increase by \$3,577 due to reclassifying medical payments from charges for services to operating grants.
-Operating grant revenue decreased by \$298,299 primarily due to a change from prior year that excludes food stamp revenues as Supplemental Nutrition Assistance Program (SNAP) is administered at the State level in California and such revenue should not be reported in the County's CAFR.
-Property taxes increased by \$15,635.
-This increase in property taxes is due to a slight increase in assessed values, a reduced property tax delinquency rate, and recognition of revenue from the Teeter program.
-Sales taxes increased by \$6,218 as the consumer confidence moved up slightly.
+This represents a \$52,013 decrease in net asset growth from fiscal year 2010-2011.
+This decrease in net asset growth occurred primarily as the result of a \$21,153 decline in net expenses accompanied by a \$73,926 decrease in revenues.
+Revenue related to charges for services decreased by \$20,161 due to reclassifying medical payments from charges for services to operating grants.
+Operating grant revenue decreased by \$71,487 primarily due to the elimination of particular federal programs, as well as decreases in funding for realigned programs.
+Property taxes decreased by \$7,172.
+This decrease in property taxes is due to a slight decrease in assessed values and a slightly increased property tax delinquency rate.
+Sales taxes increased by \$37,058 as the consumer confidence moved up.

-Expenses for general government increased by \$2,958 due to transfer of monies to the general fund from trust funds.
-Expenses for health and public assistance decreased by \$318,564 due to the change in reporting for SNAP expenditures.
-Public ways and facilities increased by \$10,929 due to increased expenditures for road building and repairing activities.
+Expenses for general government increased by \$9,663 due to a transfer of monies to the General Fund from trust funds.
+Expenses for health, sanitation and public assistance decreased by \$18,171 due to the elimination of particular federal programs and the reduction in other realigned programs.
+Public ways and facilities decreased by \$6,182 due to decreased expenditures for road building and repairing activities.

 One point to keep in mind when analyzing the increases/decreases noted above, is the application of the accrual basis of accounting for the County's governmental activities.
-Governmental activities budget and subsequently issue fund financial statements that reflect their budget and accounting practices under the modified accrual approach.
+Governmental activities budget and subsequently issue fund financial statements that reflect their budget and accounting practices under the modified accrual basis of accounting.
 Under this approach, capital asset purchases and debt principal payments are expensed.
 Further, revenues are accrued if measurable and available within the County's availability period (established at 60 days for general revenue or 90 days for grant revenue).
 In contrast, the Statement of Activities (summarized here as "Summary of Changes in Net Assets") is reported under the full accrual basis of accounting, which capitalizes capital asset purchases, reduces liabilities by principal payments and recognizes revenues regardless of if they are available within the 60 to 90 day period.
 See the reconciliation on page 17 which further explains the difference between changes in the County's fund balance under the modified accrual basis and changes in net assets under the accrual basis of accounting.

 Business-type activities.
-Business-type activities decreased the County's net assets by \$2,596.
+Business-type activities decreased the County's net assets by \$4,446.
 The decrease in net assets from business-type activities is attributable to an increase in post-closure care expense and professional services.